Ready to start creating amazing images with Midjourney but not sure how to get inspiration?

 https://www.reddit.com/r/midjourney/

-Here you can scroll through the latest posts, or you can simply go to the top posts of, for example, this month:
+Here you can scroll through the latest posts, or you can go to the top posts of, for example, this month:

 https://www.reddit.com/r/midjourney/top/?t=month